List of Red Dead Redemption 2 characters: Sadie Adler

 Alex McKenna was cast as Sadie Adler.

 Sadie Adler (Alex McKenna) is a gunwoman and bounty hunter.
 She grew up in the mountains, where she learned to ride, shoot, and hunt.
 On their farm, she and her husband Jake shared the workload until he was killed by O'Driscolls in their home, where Sadie hid.
 During the events of the game, Arthur, Dutch, and Micah kill the O'Driscolls, rescuing Sadie and inadvertently setting her house ablaze.
 She decides to stay with the gang, vowing revenge on the O'Driscolls.
-Sometime later, when the gang is based at Clemens Point, Sadie becomes dissatisfied with her job of preparing food; Arthur takes her to town to run some errands, but they are attacked on their return, prompting the two to fight them off.
+Sometime later, when the gang is based at Clemens Point, Sadie becomes dissatisfied with her job of preparing food; Arthur takes her to town to run some errands, but they are attacked by Lemoyne Raiders on their return, prompting the two to fight them off.
 Afterward, she seeks to be involved in the gang's heists.
 When the O'Driscolls assault the camp, Sadie refuses Arthur's orders to get to safety and helps the gang kill and drive away from the O'Driscolls.